2013 West Sussex County Council election: Summary

-The Conservative Party, who have controlled control of the council since 1997, retained control with a majority of 10 seats, a loss of three seats compared to the 2009 result.
+The Conservative Party, who have controlled the council since 1997, retained control with a majority of 10 seats, a loss of three seats compared to the 2009 result.
 The Conservative Party also retained Imberdown which had been gained due to a defection from the Liberal Democrats.

 The United Kingdom Independence Party (UKIP) won 10 seats to become the official opposition on the council, a net gain of 8 seats.
 In the intervening period since the last election UKIP gained two seats by defection from the Conservatives, Kingston Buci and Worthing West, UKIP failed to retain either seat.
 The Liberal Democrats lost 11 seats and gained 1 seat, leaving them with a total of 8 seats.
 Labour gained 4 seats from the Conservatives, but lost Haywards Heath Town to the Conservative, which Labour had gained by defection from the Liberal Democrats.
 Labour won a total of 6 seats, all in the Borough of Crawley.

 Of the parties that did not gain any representation on the council. only the Green Party contested more than one electoral division.
 The Green Party lost its only county councillor, who had defected from the Liberal Democrats.

 An independent gained Midhurst division from the Conservatives.
 The Conservative candidate for the Division of Midhurst was forced to resign from the Conservative Party, but did so after the close of nomination and date to withdraw nominations, meaning their name remained on the ballot paper.
 This was due to comments made regarding the potential admissions policy of a proposed new boarding school in West Sussex.